bobdenotter/many-eyes-of-making/Session recap/Divine Blood.md

 The woman then looks over at Galen, and she offers him a sly smile as well.
 "Problem?"
 Galen asks, to which she says there's no problem, but she didn't expect to see him here.
 He asks her where she did expect to see him.
 "Oh I don't know, more civilized surroundings?"
 She comments on how he's picked an interesting corner of Khorvaire, calling him by his name.

 She then asks him if he's staying safe.
 "I just think it's very important that you stay safe," she says when Galen asks her why that matters to her.
 Now that he's getting a closer look at her and getting to speak to her, Galen recognises the woman's voice.
-He recalls Lady Vedanthe speaking to her and calling her [[Saedra]].
+He recalls Lady Vidante speaking to her and calling her [[Saedra]].

 Galen asks her if she's in town for long, to which she says she's only popping in and out.
 The two continue to speak as the woman watches her two men pick up the body.
 "Until next time," she then says, running her finger along Galen's jawline before she makes her exit.
 Before she walks back, she looks around the bar and after she walks out, only a few of the people inside remember her even being here.

 Out of the crew, only Petr and Galen remember what just happened, the others left somewhat confused as to what they seem to have missed.
-Slowly, people in the bar start talking to each other again, picking up conversations where they left of and it's only because Petr and Galen comment on what just happened that the others question whether or not they just missed something.
+Slowly, people in the bar start talking to each other again, picking up conversations where they left off and it's only because Petr and Galen comment on what just happened that the others question whether or not they just missed something.

 Galen looks to Rydia to figure out if she remembers what just happened, which she doesn't.
 "Karrnathies were here, just now" Galen then explains, though he's unwilling to go into it right now, suggesting they should discuss this somewhere else.
 "I promise I will explain everything, but not in this bar."